 NYPD searching for suspect after violent attack in Queens

-Police are searching for the suspect in a brutal attack in Queens.
+Police are searching for the suspect in the brutal attack of a woman in Queens.

 View CBS News In